Our Family’s Story

-When I moved, with my husband Ron to Milwaukee in 1993—at the age of 28—I looked forward to starting a family, becoming involved in the community, and leading an uneventful yet meaningful life.
+When I moved with my husband Ron to Milwaukee in 1993 I looked forward to starting a family, becoming involved in the community, and leading an uneventful yet meaningful life.
 And that’s how the following fourteen years unfolded.
 We were blessed with raising three daughters: Laura, Sara, and Rachel in Milwaukee’s close-knit community.
-To spend more time with the girls, I soon transitioned from my consulting work with banks to take on leadership roles in local nonprofit organizations.
 Life was busy but good.

-One school day morning In February of 2009, when Laura was a high school freshman, and after she had been complaining for several weeks of increasingly painful headaches, we rushed her to the hospital.
-She had suffered a seizure.
+One morning In February of 2009, when Laura was a high school freshman, and after she had been complaining for several weeks of increasingly painful headaches, she suffered a seizure and was rushed to the hospital.
 Within twelve hours of being diagnosed with a brain tumor, Laura stopped breathing; three days later, the doctors declared her brain dead.
 Our worst nightmare—every parent’s worst nightmare—had come true.